 So why are so many people wrongfully convicted and incarcerated?
 Exonerations give us insight into reasons for false conviction.
 Exoneration means that a wrongfully convicted person has been officially cleared of charges based on new evidence of innocence or flaws in the conviction.
 By looking at all exonerations from 1989 to the present, The National Registry of Exonerations has identified five factors that lead to wrongful convictions: official misconduct, mistaken eyewitness identification, false confessions, perjury or false accusations, and false or misleading forensic evidence.

-How the Oklahoma Justice League and Norwood Law Firm Work to Fight Wrongful Convictions: Corey Atchison’s Story
+How Norwood Law Firm Worked to Fight Wrongful Convictions: Corey Atchison’s Story

-If you or someone you love has been wrongfully convicted of a crime, Norwood Law Firm and the Oklahoma Justice League are here to help.
+If you or someone you love has been wrongfully convicted of a crime, Norwood Law Firm is here to help.
 Our team of expert wrongful conviction attorneys has a proven track record in successfully representing the wrongfully convicted.
-Contact us today for a complimentary consultation.
+Contact us today for a consultation.

 Contact Norwood Law Firm in Tulsa for more information.